Wrapped-NewYorkCoin/Wrapped-NewYorkCoin.github.io/index.md

                     <div class="tm-double-border-2 tm-border-gray tm-box-pad">
                         <h2 class="tm-color-primary tm-section-title mb-4">Talk to Us</h2>
                         <p class="mb-4">
-                          If you would like to learn more about Wrappe NewYorkCoin (WNYC) then come and join us on <a href="https://discord.gg/jgkgR7YsgZ">Discord</a>
+                          If you would like to learn more about Wrapped NewYorkCoin (WNYC) then come and join us on <a href="https://discord.gg/jgkgR7YsgZ">Discord</a>
                         </p>
                     </div>
                   </div>